HAMEEMM/multimodal_medical_diagnosis/README.md

 Hameem, M. H. (2025).
 Medical Diagnosis through NLP and Machine Learning:
 An Advanced Multimodal Classification Framework.
 Doctoral Dissertation, National University.

+## 🔄 Repository Setup

+### Git Configuration

+This repository uses `.gitignore` and `.gitkeep` files to manage large datasets and maintain directory structure:

+- **Audio files** (*.wav, *.mp3) are excluded from version control due to their size
+- **Large document files** in the `docs/` directory are excluded but can be selectively included
+- **Directory structure** is maintained using `.gitkeep` files
+- The `SETUP_GUIDE.md` provides detailed instructions for setting up the development environment

+### Dataset

+The Medical Speech dataset is not tracked in Git.
+Please see `data/Medical Speech, Transcription, and Intent/README.md` for instructions on obtaining the dataset.

+### Development Environment

+For setting up the development environment:
+1. Clone this repository
+2. Follow instructions in `SETUP_GUIDE.md`
+3. Run `test_environment.py` to verify your setup